-Festivals aren’t the only places to see national writers read in Baltimore.
-In 2008, Michael Kimball and I started the aforementioned 510 Readings, the only fiction reading series in Baltimore.
-Every third Saturday at Minás Gallery in Hampden we host local, regional, and national writers—more than three hundred so far, from as far as Toronto and South Africa to right down the street.
-Hampden is the quintessential DIY, local-food-movement, hipster neighborhood, anchored by a long, historic shopping avenue on 36th Street full of great vintage clothing and art galleries, grocery markets-turned innovative dining establishments like the Hampden Food Market and Corner BYOB (an old diner whose specials now offer squirrel and roast pig) to bookstores like the nationally renowned Atomic Books, where owners Benn Ray and Rachel Whang sell comics, underground books, and fanzines; run a reading series hosted by Benn Ray and writer and Goucher professor Kathy Flann; and serve as a fan-mail depot for Baltimore icon John Waters.
-Hampden is a short bike ride away from Johns Hopkins University, where many writers have attended the highly regarded MFA seminars and MA writing programs, and the Baltimore Museum of Art, which has hosted Opium Magazine’s quirky Literary Death Match.
+Just south on Falls Road, Hampden is the quintessential DIY, local-food-movement, hipster neighborhood, anchored by a long, historic shopping avenue on 36th Street full of great vintage clothing and art galleries, grocery markets-turned innovative dining establishments like the Hampden Food Market and Corner Charcuterie Bar (an old diner whose specials now offer squirrel and roast pig) to bookstores like the nationally renowned Atomic Books, where owners Benn Ray and Rachel Whang sell comics, underground books, and fanzines.
+They also run a fiction reading series, hosted by Benn Ray and writer and Goucher professor Kathy Flann; a poetry reading series, Writers Under the Influence, hosted by Elizabeth Hazen; and serve as a fan-mail depot for Baltimore icon John Waters.
+Hampden is a short walk away from Johns Hopkins University, where many writers have attended the highly regarded MFA seminars and MA writing programs, and the Baltimore Museum of Art, which has hosted Opium Magazine’s quirky Literary Death Match.

 Further south still, you’ll find yourself at ground zero of literary Baltimore.
-If you want a little ancient history in your writing, your first stop should be the Walters Art Museum, which houses work from ancient Egypt and Greece, Medieval and Renaissance art, illuminated manuscripts, Old Master and 19th-century paintings, and more.
+If you want a little ancient history in your writing, your first stop should be the Walters Art Museum, which houses work from ancient Egypt and Greece, Medieval and Renaissance art, illuminated manuscripts, Old Master and nineteenth-century paintings, and more.
 The Museum has been known to host a literary event or two, as well as up-and-coming local bands.
 Located in the beautiful, historic downtown district near the Washington Monument, the museum is within walking distance of the Stafford Hotel (now an apartment building for students), where F. Scott Fitzgerald stayed while his wife Zelda was being treated at Sheppard Pratt Hospital.
 Across the square, John Dos Passos wrote in the George Peabody Library at the Johns Hopkins Peabody Institute during the fifties.

 Down the street is the renowned Enoch Pratt Free Library, the hub of Baltimore’s library system (which has more than twenty branches) and is the size of an entire city block.
-In 1882 Baltimore businessman Enoch Pratt gifted the City of Baltimore the central library and five branches along with an endowment of more than one million dollars, noting that the library “shall be for all, rich and poor without distinction of race or color, who, when properly accredited, can take out the books if they will handle them carefully and return them.”
+In 1882, Baltimore businessman Enoch Pratt gifted the City of Baltimore the central library and five branches along with an endowment of more than one million dollars, noting that the library “shall be for all, rich and poor without distinction of race or color, who, when properly accredited, can take out the books if they will handle them carefully and return them.”